Sometimes the hardest part about learning something new is simply learning the terminology.

 Digital jargon for your digital market share.

-This is the number of impressions your ad actually got versus the number of impressions your ad COULD have got based on quality score.
+This is the number of impressions your ad actually got versus the number of impressions your ad COULD have.

-Google gives a quality score to ads based off of over 200 different criteria.
-A few of them are: Landing Page Experience, Ad Extensions, Location, and even Site Speed.
+Google gives a quality score to ads based on a few criteria.
+A few of them are landing page experience, ad extensions, and even site speed.

 A click is when a user clicks on your ad or organic listing.

-The conversion rate is determined by the number of conversion divided by the number of clicks.
+The conversion rate is determined by the number of conversions divided by the number of clicks.

 Not all ads are charged by clicks.
 Some are charged by impressions.
 CPM stands for Cost per Thousand Impressions (I think it’s a European thing).